nareshacharya/TaskBuddy/README.md

    ```
 3. Open the provided local URL in your browser to view the app.

+- Each task shows the date it was added.
 TaskBuddy is a simple React-based task management application.
 It provides basic features to add, complete, and remove tasks.

 ## Getting Started